 Governor’s Medals For Science And Technology

-The current nomination form is here: NOMINATIONS FOR THE 2017 AWARD WILL OPEN IN SEPTEMBER 2017
+The current nomination form is here: NOMINATIONS FOR THE 2017 AWARDS WILL OPEN IN EARLY 2018

 Purpose: The State of Utah has chosen the Governor’s Medals as a symbol of recognition to those individuals who have provided distinguished service to the State of Utah in the fields of science and technology.